Léopold Lambert – Paris on December 30, 2016

 My dear liberal friends,

-Your vision of the situation in Palestine (understand the historical region in its entirety) has been driven by decades of symmetrical descriptions of it, opposing two homogeneous and equal camps.
+Your vision of the situation in Palestine — oh yes, by the way, Palestine is not solely the West Bank and Gaza, it is the entire historical region bearing this name, which includes Israel itself — has been driven by decades of symmetrical descriptions of it, opposing two homogeneous and equal camps.
 You have been reading the New York Times, Le Monde, Die Welt, or Haaretz for years and these newspapers provided a narrative that fit well with your desire for balance.
-It acknowledged the violence of the Israeli colonization of Gaza (before 2005), the West Bank, and sometimes in Jerusalem, but also recognizes to Israel “the right to defend itself” against the very handy notion of “terrorism” that can accommodate many things.
-It made you dislike the word “Zionism,” but it also made you wonder whether anti-Zionism and antisemitism are indistinct ideologies.
-But, let’s not make a caricature of yourself my dear liberal friends; you may very well have seen by yourself the colonial apparatuses at work in Palestine, or you might even live there if you are Israeli, and you might even call yourself “pro-Palestinian” (as if what was involved was a football game) in conversations or on social media.
-Your favorite drawing is then the four successive maps that show the drastic reduction of Palestinian land since the 1947 designed-to-fail UN partition plan and the 1948 creation of the Israeli state, to the few ‘islands’ left to the Palestinians after the 1993 Oslo Accords.
+It acknowledged the violence of the Israeli colonization of Gaza (before 2005), the West Bank, and sometimes in Jerusalem, but also recognizes to Israel “the right to defend itself” against the very handy notion of “terrorism,” which creates a pseudo-legal framework in which all massacres are permitted.
+It made you dislike the word “Zionism,” but it also made you wonder, as it has been ‘suggested’ to you, whether anti-Zionism and antisemitism are indistinct ideologies.
+But, let’s not make a caricature of yourself my dear liberal friends; you may very well have seen by yourself the colonial apparatuses at work in Palestine, or you might even live there if you are Israeli, and you might even call yourself “pro-Palestinian” (as if what was involved was a football game in which one has to choose a team to support) in conversations or on social media.
+In this case, your favorite drawing consists of the four successive maps that show the drastic reduction of Palestinian land since the 1947 designed-to-fail UN partition plan and the 1948 creation of the Israeli state, to the few ‘islands’ left to the Palestinians after the 1993 Oslo Accords.
 One date in particular founds your indignation: 1967, when the Israeli army invaded the West Bank, East-Jerusalem, Gaza (as well as the Egyptian Sinai and the Syrian Golan Heights).
 This army invasion relates to many others for you and the subsequent civil colonization that followed it is also simple for you to uncompromisingly condemn.
 This is why, a few days ago, you were happy to hear that the United Nations Security Council had voted Resolution 2334, condemning the Israeli settlements in the West Bank and East-Jerusalem despite the attempts of the US President-Elect to avoid this vote, originally proposed by Egypt.
 Don’t get me wrong, I was happy too; such a condemnation was the result of decades of Palestinian activism in general, and of the BDS campaign in particular these recent years.
 It was also a courageous act of defiance against diplomatic bullying from the governments of New Zealand, Malaysia, Venezuela and Senegal, which sponsored the resolution after the Sisi government withdrew it.

 In conclusion, dear liberal friends, I am inviting you to refrain from your usual “you’re dreaming!” or “it will never happen” that usually characterize your response to this vision when we describe it to you.
 On the contrary, see how simple it would be for the apartheid to end from a technical standpoint since it would replace the complex colonial categorization and hierarchization of bodies by the absolute equality of their rights — including in the right to return, about which the State of Israel proves everyday its simplicity by attributing the citizenship to all Jewish person who would like to ask for it.
 Not to give you too much importance dear liberal friends, but it seems that the realization of this simple vision depends on whether you’ll choose to believe in it or not.